 Pine Hill is one of four private pheasant hunting preserves within 30-minutes of downtown Grand Rapids.
 Each caters to seasoned bird hunters and beginners who want to experience a pheasant flush while working behind a capable gun dog.

 Business travelers are always welcome.
 Each preserve can provide a dog and/or guide and a shotgun too, if necessary.
 Advance reservations are a good idea.
-Weekends are often busy, but it’s worth a call on short notice, notes Jeff Coffee, co-owner of Fruit Ridge Pheasant Farm in Walker, a 312-acre preserve just 15 minutes from the Amway Grand Plaza Hotel.
+Weekends are often busy, but it’s worth a call on short notice, notes Jeff Coffee, co-owner of Fruit Ridge Pheasant Farm in Walker, a 312-acre preserve just 15 minutes from the Amway Grand Plaza, Curio Collection by Hilton.

 “We’re set up to handle both members and non-members,” Coffee explains.
 “We get a lot of non-member hunts the week before and after Christmas when a lot of folks are in for the holiday.
 People often want to come out and shoot birds.”